Kevin Harvick Incorporated: Car No. 33 history

 The 2006 again started strong as Stewart again drove the No. 33 to a win at Daytona with teammate Lamar finishing second in the No. 77, marking the first time that the Linville family had fielded a winner in the series, dating to its inaugural year.
 A variety of drivers competed in the No. 33 during the 2006 season, including Stewart, Harvick, Hornaday, and development drivers Sean Caisse and Aaron Fike.
 The team finished tenth in the standings at the season.
 Harvick, Stewart, Raines, and development driver Cale Gale shared the No. 33 Chevrolet in 2007, with sponsorship coming from Old Spice, Camping World, and RoadLoans.com.
 Harvick, Gale, and Hornaday split the 33 full-time in 2008, scoring fifteen finishes of eighth or better between them.
 The 33 returned in 2009 with sponsors Rheem, Jimmy John's, Armour Vienna Sausages and Copart.
 The 33 was driven by Harvick, Stewart, Ryan Newman, Ron Hornaday Jr. along with Gale and Kelly Bires in one race deals.
 Kevin Harvick finally drove his own equipment to victory in the Scotts Turf Builder 300 at Bristol Motor Speedway on March 21, 2009.
 This would be the first time he scored a victory in his own equipment after trying for 5 years since the inception of his race team during 2004.
 The driver lineup changed for 2010 with Harvick, Hornaday, Mike Bliss, Elliott Sadler and Road Ringer Max Papis at Road America and Circuit Gilles Villeneuve with Harvick taking 3 victories at Vegas, Nashville, and Richmond.

 For 2011, the No. 33 carried dual sponsorship from both Rheem and Menards, with Kevin Harvick, Clint Bowyer, Austin Dillon, and new RCR driver Paul Menard splitting the driving duties.
 Former Red Bull driver Scott Speed intended to drive at the May Iowa race, but his commitment to Dragon Racing for the 2011 Indianapolis 500 prevented him from competing.
 Speed would drive the car at Montreal and Max Papis drove at Road America.
 Truck Series driver David Mayhew would make his series debut at the fall Iowa race.
 The 33 team would finish fourth in owners points, but would go winless.
-The 33 team will be transferred over to RCR for 2012.
+The 33 team was transferred over to RCR for 2012.